ska-telescope/ska-mid-jupyter-notebooks/docs/src/index.rst

 Optional Flags in the Parser
 ----------------------------

-The ``EventsAndLogsFileParser`` provides the following options to customize diagram generation:
+The ``EventsAndLogsFileParser`` provides the following options to customise diagram generation:

 +-----------------------------------+---------------+---------------------------------------------------------------------------------------------+
 | Flag                              | Default Value | Description                                                                                 |